The Professional and Personal Benefits of Taking a Mental Sorbet

 Shuffling from bed to desk may have resulted in the occasional huff and puff.
 A negative mindset is perpetuated by not taking the occasional mental sorbet.
 Take an hour or three to check off personal to-do list items and return to your workload with a refreshed mindset.
 “Nearly 70% of workers experience an increase in positive energy and mood after taking a vacation, and 60% feel more productive,” reports Fast Company.
 A vacation to a part of your neighborhood you haven’t frequented may be just what the manager ordered.

 Your original ideas that make you the rockstar of the boardroom may feel like they’re falling flat these days.
 Spark inspiration by taking a long weekend.
 Sit in the midst of the mountains with nothing on the agenda but to reset.
 According to Science Daily, “backpackers scored 50 percent better on a creativity test after spending four days in nature disconnected from electronic devices, according to a study by psychologists from the University of Utah and University of Kansas.”
 You’ll return to work with a slew of inspired hits.

-Breaking the habit of jumping from bed into your inbox could result in better health.
+Breaking the habit of jumping from the bed into your inbox could result in better health.
 Turn off the alarm and sleep in or wake up slowly with a sunrise showing and a steaming mug of coffee.
 “Beyond reportedly enhancing one’s learning, memory, and retention, and lessening the risk of disease or injury, sufficient sleep generally makes people more relaxed [and] less anxious,” according to Deloitte.
 Catch up on a symphony of Zzzs to be a better, healthier you.